 Mind you there is a huge drug problem in the sport and even the elitest of the elite may take a full decade to work up from 3-4 days/week to training 7 days/week, 2-3 times/day.
 And even there we are looking at the athletes who survived; you never hear about the ones that didn’t adapt to the system and washed out due to injury or burnout.
 Just something to keep in mind when looking at this extreme of training frequency and intensity and try to generalize it.

 Certainly, some of this represents peculiarities of Olympic lifting, such as the fact that it’s a very different stress than grindy powerlifting (the lift being limited by an explosive component) and the fact that technique is paramount, requiring constant practice (especially the snatch).
-If I had more time and space I might attempt some handwaving about how the OL’s are on a different part of the force/velocity curve, being more limited by explosive strength than true maximum strength in the first place and that impacts things but this is already way too long.
+The OL’s fall on a different part of what is called the force-velocity curve (discussed later in the series).
+They are more limited by explosive strength than maximum strength and, as such, can be trained more frequently.

 That type of grindy lifting (what old timers used to call “working on nerve”) is much more stressful to muscles, joints and the nervous system.
-Mind you, going back to powerlifting, this type of grinding is representative of what happens in the sport with maximum weights.
+Mind you, going back to powerlifting, this type of grinding is representative of what happens in the sport with maximum weights and it has to be practiced to some degree.
 So it was more common for powerlifters to gravitate towards that style of lifting (or at least work closer to their maximum) which, by necessity limited the frequency with which they could train.

 Going back to OL’ing, the technical demands of the sport are just insane and, up to a point, the more you can practice the movements the better (especially for snatch where groove can be lost by simply resting too long between sets, much less by waiting 3 days to practice it again).
 And while there is certainly technique involved in non-OL movements the simple fact is that a back squat, bench press or deadlift will NEVER be as technically hard as a full squat snatch.
 Almost nothing in sport is.